AyushGupta74/IET_PROJECT_01/SRS_Document.md

 ### SECURITY
 Online  Assessment System should provide the necessary authentication process to secure access.
-All system user are required to login to the system should be authenticated through their credentials.
+All system user are authenticated through their credentials for logging in to the system.
-If exam session is going on no user can allow to close the window.
+During exam session no user is allowed to close the window.

 ### DURABILITY
 System will retain registered candidate login session for five minutes after inactivity.